-The end goal in bringing down your LDL-cholesterol is to lower the chance of a first or future heart attack or stroke due to blockages in your arteries.
+The end goal in bringing down your LDL cholesterol is to lower the chance of a first or future heart attack or stroke due to blockages in your arteries.
+(Preventing a first event is called primary prevention.
+Preventing another one after you've survived one is called secondary prevention.)

 Your treatment plan to lower your cholesterol numbers will be based on your overall risk for cardiovascular disease.
-For example, a standard risk assessment would note whether you already have atherosclerosis or have a high chance of developing it.
+For example, a standard risk assessment would note whether you already have atherosclerosis (a narrowing or stiffening of the arteries) or have a high chance of developing it.
 Treatments will also depend on:

 Trying to lower LDL levels often can be helped by making healthier lifestyle choices.
 In fact, the choices we make every day can affect our cholesterol.